Kendall Johnson: Sky Blue FC

 In January 2013, she was drafted in the second round (twelfth pick overall) of the 2013 NWSL College Draft to Sky Blue FC in the National Women's Soccer League.

 Western Sydney Wanderers

 On September 19, 2014, Johnson signed for the Western Sydney Wanderers.

 Portland Thorns FC

 On January 14, 2015, Portland Thorns FC acquired the rights to Johnson from Sky Blue FC in exchange for the 25th and 34th overall selections in the 2015 National Women's Soccer League College Draft.

 International career

 Johnson has represented the United States at the U-20 and U-23 levels.
 She was first called into train with the U-20 team in December 2009.
-She was a member of the U.S. team that won the 2010 CONCACAF Under-20 Women's Championship in Guatemala and played at the 2010 FIFA U-20 Women's World Cup in Germany.
+She was a member of the U.S. team that won the 2010 CONCACAF Women's U-20 Championship in Guatemala and played at the 2010 FIFA U-20 Women's World Cup in Germany.